-As a Canadian domiciled public corporation, we report under IFRS, while many other issuers that may be considered peers report under U.S. Generally Accepted Accounting Principles ("U.S. GAAP").
-There are many differences between U.S. GAAP and IFRS, but the two principal differences affecting our consolidated financial statements compared to those of other issuers are consolidation and fair value accounting.
+As a Canadian domiciled public corporation, we report under IFRS Accounting Standards, while many other issuers that may be considered peers report under U.S. Generally Accepted Accounting Principles ("U.S. GAAP").
+There are many differences between U.S. GAAP and IFRS Accounting Standards, but the two principal differences affecting our consolidated financial statements compared to those of other issuers are consolidation and fair value accounting.

-In particular, U.S. GAAP allows some issuers to report certain investments, which qualify as variable interest entities, at fair value on one line on their balance sheet on a net basis as opposed to consolidating the underlying funds that the investment is held in.
-This approach is not available under IFRS.
+In particular, U.S. GAAP allows some issuers to report certain investments, which qualify as variable interest entities, at fair value as a single line item on their balance sheet on a proportionate ownership basis as opposed to consolidating the underlying funds that the investment is held in inclusive of non-controlling interests.
+This approach is not available under IFRS Accounting Standards.
 This can create significant differences in the presentation of our financial statements as compared to other issuers.